 Pi 1, Pi Zero and Pi Zero W CPU Limitations

 For low horsepower Raspberry Pies like the Pi 1, Pi Zero and Pi Zero W I recommend you set the Pi to boot to the console and not the desktop to keep the cpu load down.
+This section does not apply to the Pi Zero W 2 which runs very well as a time server.
 I discovered my Pi 1 was running a cpu load of 1.35 with only the timeserver running because I had it set to boot to the desktop even though it was a headless system that I occasionally used VNC to access the desktop.
 Even with no display attached the damn screensaver was running full time and using up the cpu!
 Use the command uptime to see the cpu load.
 A load of 0.15 means the cpu is running at 15% of capacity.
-My Pi 1 runs at around 0.08 when booted to the console and running as a time server.
+My Pi 1 runs at around 0.08 load when booted to the console and running as a time server.
 The Pi Zeroes are more powerful than the Pi 1 so they should run an even lower cpu load.

 To boot a Pi to the console run sudo raspi-config from the command line and select Boot Options and select one of the boot to console options.